 Diagnosis of Angina Pectoris

-Stress testing with ECG or imaging (using echocardiography, radionuclide imaging, or MRI)
+Stress testing with ECG or imaging (using echocardiography, radionuclide imaging, positron emission tomography [PET], or MRI)

-Coronary angiography for significant symptoms or positive stress test
+Coronary angiography for significant symptoms, positive stress test, or significant lesions noted on CT FFR.

 If typical exertional symptoms are present, ECG Electrocardiography The standard electrocardiogram (ECG) provides 12 different vector views of the heart’s electrical activity as reflected by electrical potential differences between positive and negative electrodes... read more is indicated.
 Because angina resolves quickly with rest, ECG rarely can be done during an attack except during stress testing.